marioparaschiv/unbound/packages/debugger/CONTRIBUTING.md

 ### Q: Can I run the debugger on a different machine?

-**A:** Yes!
-Use the `--host` flag to bind to a network interface, but be careful about security - there's no authentication.
+**A:** The debugger binds to `localhost` by default.
+To access it from other machines, you would need to modify the WebSocket server configuration.
+Be careful about security - there's no authentication.

 ## 💬 Need Help?